mikenoethiger/java-linked-list/README.md

 * Grösserer Verwaltungsaufwand, also mehr Speicherbedarf pro Element.
 * Löschen und Einfügen an beliebiger Stelle in O(n) wenn man das Daten Objekt, nicht aber das Element kennt.

+# Efficiency

+The provided LinkedList implementation was designed to be efficient as possible, therefore some features might be minimized (e.g. only LinkedLists are allowed as input list).

+# Security

+A ListItem is guaranteed to be only member of one DLinkedList instance.
+This is acquired via the m_owner member.
+Each method in DLinkedList which accepts a ListItem therefore checks if m_owner == this.
+If this is not the case, the requested operation is denied.